Topics on this page

-The current weekly benefit amount provided by the Maryland Unemployment Insurance Law ranges from $50 to $430 and is based upon the amount of money you earned from your previous employers during a specific time period as well as other factors (e.g., number of dependents).
+Benefit Amount - The weekly benefit amount is the amount of money you may receive and ranges from $50 to $430.
+The weekly benefit amount is based upon the amount of money you earned from your previous employers during a specific time period as well as other factors (e.g., number of dependents).
 Learn more about the weekly benefit amount from the DOL's website.

 You will need:

-- If you are claiming dependents, you need their names, dates of birth, and social security numbers; and
+- if you are claiming dependents, their names, dates of birth, and social security numbers; and

-- After an individual applies for benefits, a claims examiner must determine whether or not that person will be awarded benefits.
+After an individual applies for benefits, a claims examiner determines whether that person will be awarded benefits.

 - You might receive a letter advising you that a claims examiner will be calling you to conduct a telephone interview to discuss your claim.